burakenaktas/auto-anki/README.md

 This bot is working with clicking relevant places on screen instead of you.
 What that means is you should set specific pixel locations for every single click to achieve actions.

-## For Someone Who Doesn't Know Anything About Programming
+## For Someone Who Are A Beginner

-If you have already python on your computer and know something about programming, scroll to the <strong>Everyone</strong> topic.
+If you have already Python and VS Code on your computer and you can run apps with Python in VS Code, scroll to the <strong>Everyone</strong> topic.

-xxxx
+Firstly, <a href="https://code.visualstudio.com">download VS Code</a> on your computer.

+Then, <a href="https://www.python.org/downloads/">download Python</a> too.

 ## Everyone